oribaldi/nomad-cluster/README.md

 [Nomad](https://www.nomadproject.io/) is a tool for managing cluster of machines and running applications on them.
 Wen Consul is integrated with Nomad the Nomad Cluster gains the ability to bootstrap itself as well as provide service and health check registration to applications.

-This section shows how to create a Nomad Cluster with Consul.
+This section shows how to create a Nomad Cluster integrated with Consul.

 Lets start by creating the agents in each node.
 ```